-An academic conference in the US titled “Dismantling Global Hindutva” going online 10-12 September 2021 cosponsored by more than 50 universities addressing Hindu extremism is being targeted by rightwing Hindu groups sending death threats to speakers.
+An academic conference in the US titled “Dismantling Global Hindutva” held online 10-12 September 2021 cosponsored by more than 50 universities addressing Hindu extremism has been being targeted by rightwing Hindu groups sending death threats to speakers.

 Hindutva, based on Hindu supremacist ideology is a right wing movement that believes that India should be a Hindu state, rather than a secular nation where non-Hindus will be living as second class citizens.

-The conference aims to bring academics to discuss Hindutva from universities including Harvard, Stanford, Princeton, Columbia, Berkeley, the University of Chicago, the University of Pennsylvania, and Rutgers and many more.
+The conference aimed to bring academics to discuss Hindutva from universities including Harvard, Stanford, Princeton, Columbia, Berkeley, the University of Chicago, the University of Pennsylvania, and Rutgers and many more.

-Far-right groups have been mobilised on a global level accusing conference of spreading Hinduphobia and an attack on Hinduism itself rather than discussing the ideology of Hindutva.
+Far-right groups were mobilised on a global level accusing conference of spreading Hinduphobia and an attack on Hinduism itself rather than discussing the ideology of Hindutva.

-In order to defend Hindutva, these groups have themselves used hate speech against Indian religious minorities specially engaging in Islamophobia.
+In order to defend Hindutva, these groups have themselves used hate speech against Indian religious minorities specially engaging in Islamophobia as well as threatening and demonising those trying to expose Hindutva as a fascist ideology.

 The Hindu Council of Australia has been accused of fronting in speakers at its conferences who deliver hate speech against Muslim and other minorities living in India.